lpacher/phd/labs/lab0/README.md

 Without doubts another frustrating aspect of the original Windows command line is the lack of an efficient **TAB completion** as the Linux one (based on the C GNU Readline libraries) in order to automatically complete partially-typed commands and expressions using the TAB key.
-By default the native Windows Command Prompt in fact only supports the TAB completion on directories paths, but not for command executables.
+By default the native Windows _Command Prompt_ in fact only supports the TAB completion on directories paths, but not for command executables.

-As an example, if you open Command Prompt and you start writing
+As an example, if you open the _Command Prompt_ and you start writing

 ```
 % note <TAB>